MathewStylianidis/Datasets/README.md

 #### Facial emotion expressions

 * **AffectNet**: A dataset of more than 1 million facial images, half of which were manually annotated for seven discrete facial expressions, valence, and arousal. [[Link]](http://mohammadmahoor.com/affectnet/)

+* **Indian Movie Face database (IMFDB)**: A dataset of 34512 images of 100 Indian actors collected from more than 100 videos.
+All the images are manually selected and cropped from the video frames resulting in a high degree of variability interms of scale, pose, expression, illumination, age, resolution, occlusion, and makeup.
+IMFDB contains annotations for emotions (e.g. anger, happiness, sadness), pose (e.g. frontal, left), illumination (bad, medium, high), occlusion (e.g. glasses, beard), age (e.g. Child, Old), make-up level and gender. [[Link]](http://cvit.iiit.ac.in/projects/IMFDB/)

+* **AffectNet**: A dataset of more than 1 million facial images, half of which were manually annotated for seven discrete facial expressions, valence, and arousal. [[Link]](https://zenodo.org/record/3451524#.Xcl3T-hKiUk)